sakex/ml-perf/src/on_chip_parallelism.md

 3. Write back the output of those operations to RAM
 4. Repeat for the next instruction

 While this model is great and allowed us to write most of the software running the world today; it has long become incoherent with the way chips actually process data.
-We let the the compilers and the chips themselves rewrite our code to make better use of the actual capabilities of the hardware; mostly through different levels of parallelism and better memory access patterns.
+We let the compilers and the chips themselves rewrite our code to make better use of the actual capabilities of the hardware; mostly through different levels of parallelism and better memory access patterns.

 ## The different levels of on-chip parallelism